George Armistead: Career

 This man's military career began during the Quasi War with France, as he accepted a commission as an ensign in the 7th U.S. Infantry Regiment on January 14, 1799.
 Although promoted to 2nd lieutenant on March 3 of the same year and to 1st lieutenant on May 14, 1800, he was discharged from the Army on June 15, 1800 as the Quasi War ended.

 However, this lapse in service lasted for less than a year, as on February 16, 1801, Armistead accepted a commission as a lieutenant in the 1st Regiment of Artillerists and Engineers.
 He was promoted to captain on November 1, 1806.

 War of 1812

 Five Armistead brothers served in the War of 1812, three in the regular army and two in the Virginia militia.

 As hostilities with Britain escalated, Armistead served as an artillery officer at Fort Niagara.
-Within months, on May 27, 1813, Armistead distinguished himself at the capture of Fort George (near the mouth of Niagara River in Canada) from the British, Armistead was promoted to major of the 2nd Artillery Regiment on March 2, 1814.
+He was promoted to major in the 3rd Regiment of Artillery on March 3, 1813.
+Within months, on May 27, 1813, Armistead distinguished himself at the capture of Fort George (near the mouth of Niagara River in Canada) from the British.
 He would later carry the captured British flags to President James Madison.
 Upon his arrival in Washington, Armistead was ordered to "take command of Fort McHenry."